 From athletic mishaps to falls, or even biting into something very hard, a child’s world is a minefield of tooth-loosening opportunities.

 Here, we’ll explore some common questions parents face when it comes to their child’s adult tooth becoming loose, including what your immediate response should be.

 Is It Normal for Permanent Teeth to Wiggle?

-- Underlying medical causes, like gum disease as a result of poor oral hygiene
+- Gum disease as a result of poor oral hygiene

 - A build-up of dental plaque

 - Sudden injury or impact

 - Severe tooth grinding or clenching of the jaw